ddc-java/ddc-day-book/configuration/pages.md

 : In general, this property should be set in every page.

+`no_select`

+: This is a Boolean-valued property that, when set to `true`, makes text in the main page content unselectable.
+If not set, this defaults to the value of `site.no_select`, if present, or `false` otherwise.

 Additional properties may be defined in the front matter, and referenced (with the `page.` prefix) from Liquid expressions in the page.

 ### Example